- University >

 Matthias Funk, Technical Director, Stadtwerke Gießen AG - discussion

-prof Dr. -Ing.
-In his lecture, Stefan Lechner examines various aspects of the energy transition from a scientific point of view.
-For example, he describes the technical options for implementation, but also the effects on the energy industry in general, on the municipal energy supply with regard to the technical and economic possibilities and on the citizens.
-He also discusses the legal framework and conflicts that result from it - today and in the future.
-Using the example of the Flexquartier research project, he explains the area of tension.
+Prof. Dr.-Ing.
+In his lecture, Stefan Lechner examines various aspects of the energy transition from a scientific perspective.
+For example, it describes the technical options for implementation, but also the effects on the energy industry in general, on the municipal energy supply in terms of technical-economic possibilities and on citizens.
+He also discusses the legal framework and conflicts that arise from it – today and in the future.
+Using the Flexquartier research project as an example, he explains the area of tension.

 In his lecture, Matthias Funk presents the above-mentioned topics from the point of view of Stadtwerke Gießen (SWG) as a supplier.
 He goes into the strategy of the SWG and explains the energy concept being pursued.
 Using numerous practical examples, he shows what has already happened locally in terms of energy transition.